PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_configuration.rst

   **Github URL and branch**

-    * validate the correct URL for your skillet
+    - Validate the correct URL for your skillet
-    * check the Active Branch, master for the tutorial
+    - Check the Active Branch, master for the tutorial

   **Latest Updates**

-    * review the last commit to ensure you are testing the latest push
+    - Review the last commit to ensure you are testing the latest push
-    * ``Update to Latest`` as needed to pull recent commits
+    - ``Update to Latest`` as needed to pull recent commits

   **Metadata files**

-    * check that all skillet Labels are listed; missing labels indicate an error in the YAML file
+    - Check that all skillet Labels are listed; missing labels indicate an error in the YAML file
-    * check that all label names and descriptions are unique and understandable
+    - Check that all label names and descriptions are unique and understandable
-    * [Optional] click the gear icon next to a label to locally view the YAML file contents
+    - [Optional] Click the gear icon next to a label to locally view the YAML file contents

   **Collections**

-    * verify the collection names are correct and edit YAML files as needed
+    - Verify the collection names are correct and edit YAML files as needed

   ..
 TIP::
     You can run skillets from the Detail page by clicking its Label name.
 This bypasses the need to click into